top of page

 My number one priority is to ensure SCPS students receive the education they need to fulfill their goals, whether that be higher education, the job market, military service, or homemaking.
 Students graduating from SCPS should have the skills necessary for the next step in their lives.

-Although every student is unique, I believe we can continue to make improvements to help ALL students: retaining good teachers, building and maintaining schools, maximizing in-person instruction rather than distance learning, and identifying students with special needs and helping them.
+Although every student is unique, I believe we can continue to make improvements to help ALL students: retaining good teachers, building and maintaining schools, maximizing in-person instruction, and identifying students with special needs and providing them with the supports they need.

 Teacher Retention

-Today, SCPS is doing a great job of bringing in talented new teachers.
-However, we aren't doing such a good job of keeping our teachers.
-Right now, SCPS is hiring new teachers, training them, and then losing them to counties and states that offer higher pay and better benefits.
-I have been working to provide more competitive compensation for our teachers and staff.
-In addition, I have supported policies that demonstrate how much we value the important contribution that teachers make in educating our next generation of citizens.
+When I joined the School Board, SCPS was doing a great job of bringing in talented new teachers.
+However, we weren't doing such a good job of keeping them.
+We were hiring new teachers, training them, and then losing them to counties and states that offer higher pay and better benefits.
+I have been working diligently to provide more competitive compensation for our educators and staff.
+We have been making progress, but need to keep at it!
+In addition, I have supported policies that demonstrate how much we value the important contribution all our staff make in educating our next generation of citizens.

 Schools

 Stafford County’s population is growing.
-The latest U.S. Census data shows a 21% increase since 2010.
+The latest U.S. Census data showed a 21% increase between 2010 and 2020.
+Growth has continued over the past five years.
 We need more schools to address this growth, and we need to maintain the schools we have.

 Educating Every Student

-I know first hand what it's like to navigate both the 504/IEP maze and to fight for gifted education: exhausting.
+As a parent, I know what it's like to navigate both the 504/IEP maze and to fight for gifted education: exhausting.
 The process can be confusing and requires constant parent focus and effort.

-Over the past four years we have increased the number of school diagnosticians, counselors and social workers in our schools.
-We have created a 504 coordinator at the county level and are exploring adding 504 coordinators at the school level.
+Over the past eight years we have increased the number of school diagnosticians, counselors and social workers in our schools.
+We have created a 504 coordinator at the county level and put special education coordinators in each of our schools.

 Contact